Norman Greenbaum: Career

 Ray Shasho: So that was the trigger that got you to write the song?

 Greenbaum: Yes.
 The song itself was simple, when you're writing a song you keep it simple of course.
 It wasn't like a Christian song of praise it was just a simple song.
 I had to use Christianity because I had to use something.
 But more important it wasn't the Jesus part, it was the spirit in the sky.
 Funny enough...
 I wanted to die with my boots on.

 Without a full band and backup singers for "Spirit in the Sky" as used in the recording studio, it was impractical for Greenbaum to replicate the recording in live performances.
 A key element to the song was a distinctive alternating diving sound from the lead guitar.
-Some twenty years later Eddie Van Halen re-created it by wiring a simple momentary contact switch into his guitar and tapping it while depressing the vibrato arm.
+Some twenty years later, Eddie Van Halen re-created it by wiring a simple momentary contact switch into his guitar and tapping it while depressing the vibrato arm.
 As with most other televised performances of the day, Greenbaum's appearance on Dick Clark's American Bandstand compelled the singer to synchronize his performance to a playback of the hit record.

 Greenbaum's upbeat "Canned Ham" followed in 1970, and the record reached number 46 on the American charts and number 26 on the Canadian charts.
 After the release in 1972 of his album Petaluma (named after the city in California where he has lived), Greenbaum left the music business and returned to his dairy farm.
 He returned to the music industry as a manager and promoter in the mid-1980s.

 Personal life

-Greenbaum has been a long-time resident of Santa Rosa, California.
+Greenbaum is reported to be a long-time resident of Santa Rosa, California, but in the late 1960s and early 1970s he lived on a farm in neighboring Petaluma, raising goats with his wife.
 On March 28, 2015, he was seriously injured when a car in which he was a passenger made a left turn in the path of a motorcycle on Occidental Road, killing the motorcyclist and injuring the motorcycle passenger.
-As of December 2016, Greenbaum is reported to have returned to performing.
+He was in a coma for nearly a month, and attributes his recovery to his fans praying for his return.
+Greenbaum was reported performing in 2016.
+He is also a survivor of prostate cancer and heart attack.